flucoma/flucoma-sc/README.md

 ## Compiling for different CPUs
 The build system generally assumes an x86 cpu with AVX instructions (most modern x86 CPUs).
 To build on another kind of CPU (e.g. older than 2012) you can use the `FLUID_ARCH` cache variable to pass specific flags to your compiler.
 For example use `-DFLUID_ARCH=-mnative` to optimize for your particular CPU.

-We also have a default set of flags for ARM (with the Bela in mind)
+For ARM, we use the following default set of flags (with the Bela in mind):

 ```
 -march=armv7-a -mtune=cortex-a8 -mfloat-abi=hard -mfpu=neon
 ```
 --

-> This project has received funding from the European Research Council (ERC) under the European Unionâ€™s Horizon 2020 research and innovation programme (grant agreement No 725899).
+> This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899).